Q: Are cotillion programs just about dance?

 Q: What happens in case of inclement weather?

 A: Should hazardous conditions require the cancellation of class, parents will be notified via email by 2:00 p.m.
-Announcements will also be posted on our website’s ‘News’ tab and on our Facebook page.
+Announcements will also be posted on our website’s ‘Inclement Weather‘ tab as well as our Facebook and Instagram page.

 Q: Can I join a carpool with other parents?